inseri-swiss/inseri-core-wp/docs/features/DataFlow.md

 - by hovering any of the nodes from the **Chart** section, the corresponding block from the Blocks section is highlighted.
 - by selecting any of the nodes from the **Chart** section, the corresponding block from the Blocks section is selected.
 Moreover, the block is highlighted also in the working area.

-By clicking on the icon before Chart, a popup with the DAG is displayed where the name of the blocks is displayed.
+By clicking on the icon before Chart, a popup with the DAG is displayed where the name of the blocks is shown.
 By using "Show Details" (top right) a more complex diagram is displayed where one see exactly which data from a given block is used.
+You can control the font size (the value in top right is editable) and the position of the nodes.